 The quality management of the degree programs is ensured through regular processes that form a continuous improvement cycle.
 The Executive Board and the University Senate in close cooperation with the academic department heads are primarily responsible for the ongoing review and enhancement of the degree programs.

 WVPU provides publicly accessible curricular plans extending at least two years into the future enabling students to better plan their studies.
-Regular planning sessions between the Director, Associate Director, and academic department head are used for curricular planning.
-Student feedback is incorporated into the process through face-to-face meetings, town halls, and anonymous course evaluations.
-Each syllabus (including criteria and methods of assessment) is reviewed and approved by department heads at least one semester prior to being published on the university’s course offerings website.
-More information on preparing syllabi is available in the Faculty Handbook and on the Faculty Guidance page.
+Regular planning sessions between the director, associate director and academic department head are used for curricular planning.
+Student feedback is incorporated into the process through face-to-face meetings, town halls and anonymous course evaluations.
+Each syllabus (including criteria and methods of assessment) is reviewed and approved by department heads at least one semester prior to being published on the University’s course offerings website.
+More information on preparing syllabi is available on the Faculty Guidance page.

-The figure below shows an example of the 2-year curricular planning timeline.
+The figure below shows an example of the two-year curricular planning timeline.

 WVPU monitors faculty performance in the classroom through an online database of course reviews for every course and every instructor.